What research is planned for the ASU CXFEL?

 We will use the compact X-ray light source — phase one of the project — for phase-contrast medical imaging.
 These images are capable of examining soft tissues in the body, including patient biopsy samples of cancer patients, with unprecedented resolution.
 ASU is collaborating with Mayo Clinic to study and apply phase-contrast imaging for next-generation diagnosis of disease.

-The most important area for ASU research is Petra Fromme’s time-resolved studies of biomolecules “in action.”
+A key area of research is time-resolved studies of biomolecules “in action.”
 All processes in nature are highly dynamic, but so far we have only static pictures of the molecules that drive life on earth.

 The new CXFEL technology solves the century-old challenge of structure determination: X-rays damage biomolecules.
 So the same methods that were used to interrogate the structure of the biomolecules destroyed them.
 With the short CXFEL pulses, ASU scientists follow reactions of biomolecules in real time without any damage, as the pulses are so short that movie frames are recorded before any destructions take place.